 BCD errors could also result from a damaged hard drive or motherboard.

-And since BCDs are essential for Windows OS to start up, you’ll usually end up with a blue screen if there are issues with the database or related systems.
+And since BCDs are essential for Windows OS to start up, you’ll usually end up with a blue screen if there are database or related systems issues.

 Power Supply Problems